aosabook/500lines/cluster/CHAPTER.rst

 Building reliable software, too, requires some special development and debugging techniques.

 The focus is on the protocol implementation, but as a motivating example we'll consider a simple bank account management service.
-In this application, each account has a current balance and is identified with an account number, like a simple key-value store.
+In this application, each account has a current balance and is identified with an account number.
-However, operations on those accounts are more complex than for an ordinary key-value store.
+Users access the acocunts by performing operations like "deposit", "transfer", or "balance-check".
-The "transfer" operation operates on two keys at once -- the source and destination accounts -- and must be rejected if the source account's balance is too low.
+The "transfer" operation operates on two accounts at once -- the source and destination accounts -- and must be rejected if the source account's balance is too low.

 If the service is hosted on a single server, this is easy to implement: serialize the transfer method using a lock, and verify the souce account's balance in that method.
 However, a bank cannot rely on a single server for its critical acocunt balances!